OpenLogos

 OpenLogos Source Code

-The commercial LOGOS system from Group Business Software AG had been
+The commercial LOGOS system from Group Business Software AG

 developed exclusively for the Microsoft-Windows operating system and is